-Celiac Disease is a permanent intolerance to gluten that damages the small intestine but resolves when gluten is removed from the diet.
+Celiac disease is an intolerance to gluten that damages the small intestine.
+Unfortunately, it's permanent but resolves when gluten is removed from the diet.
+There is no cure except to live with a gluten-free diet.

 As the gluten comes into contact with inner lining of small intestine, it causes inflammation and damage to the absorptive surface.
 A compromised surface reduces fluid secretion, mal-absorption, and destruction of the intestinal lining.